Palomar (bar)

-Palomar is a Cuban bar and restaurant in Portland, Oregon.
+Palomar is a Cuban bar and restaurant in Portland, Oregon, United States.
+The bar opened in southeast Portland's Hosford-Abernethy neighborhood in 2018.
+Palomar relocated to northwest Portland's Northwest District in 2025.

 Description

-Palomar is a Cuban bar and restaurant on Division Street in southeast Portland's Hosford-Abernethy neighborhood.
-Brooke Jackson-Glidden of Eater Portland said Palomar has "'60s-Havana vibes", with "palm-frond wallpaper, strawberry-daiquiri-pink chairs, and gold-flecked tables".
+Palomar is a Cuban bar and restaurant in northwest Portland's Northwest District.
+Previously, the bar operated on Division Street in southeast Portland's Hosford-Abernethy neighborhood.
+While operating in southeast Portland, Brooke Jackson-Glidden of Eater Portland said Palomar had "'60s-Havana vibes", with "palm-frond wallpaper, strawberry-daiquiri-pink chairs, and gold-flecked tables".

 The drink menu includes daiquiris.
 The food menu included "Cuban diner food" such as croquetas, empanadas, medianoche, and oysters.

 History

 Owner Ricky Gomez opened the bar on April 2, 2018.
-Palmar closed temporarily on March 15, 2020, because of the COVID-19 pandemic.
+Palomar closed temporarily on March 15, 2020, because of the COVID-19 pandemic.
 The bar served a limited menu on a rooftop patio, as of July–August 2020, and had returned to dine-in service by October.

+In January 2025, Gomez announced plans to relocate Palomar to northwest Portland's Northwest District.
+The bar began operating in the new space on March 31.

 Reception

-Palor was named Bar of the Year by The Oregonian.
-In 2018, Jackson-Glidden said the bar's "ambience is simply transportive" and wrote, "Palomar is the great people pleaser, serving playful blended daiquiris and house pineapple gin with the meticulous precision of a master bartender...
+Palomar was named Bar of the Year by The Oregonian.
+In 2018, Jackson-Glidden of Eater Portland said the bar's "ambience is simply transportive" and wrote, "Palomar is the great people pleaser, serving playful blended daiquiris and house pineapple gin with the meticulous precision of a master bartender...
 The gold-flecked tables, palm tree wallpaper, and neon touches give it a breezy, fun vibe, perfect for happy hour."
 Palomar was named Bar of the Year and nominated in the Design of the Year category for the website's Eater Awards.
-In 2019, Eater Portland's Alex Frane called Palomar an "essential cocktail destination" of Portland, and the website's Ron Scott included the bar in the 2020 list "Where to Find Stellar Caribbean Food in Portland".
+In 2019, Eater Portland's Alex Frane called Palomar an "essential cocktail destination" of Portland, and the website's Ron Scott included the bar in the 2020 overview of "stellar" Caribbean food in the city.
+Palomar has been recognized among the Best U.S. Restaurant Bars on the West Coast by Tales of the Cocktail three times.
+Alex Frane included the business in Portland Monthly's 2025 list of the city's best bars.